Answered! Jump to accepted answer.

 "Anne est en train d'aller à Paris."
 In addition to, "Anne is going to Paris", would a more precise translation be, "Anne is on her way to Paris"?
 Would the second translation be correct?

-This relates to:Être en train de : expressing ongoing actions in the present -
+This question relates to:French lesson "Être en train de : expressing ongoing actions in the present"

 Translating between languages isn't an exact science and requires knowledge of the context.
 From your question I glean that you have understood what the phrase "être en train de...." expresses.
 Which English translation you choose is now a matter of context and taste.
 But, to put it succinctly, "Anne is on her way to Paris" is within the bounds of the French original sentence.